romulus85/XDA_Translations/Turbo_Alarm.md

 <!-- Credits are always appreciated -->
 ### Will translators be mentioned within the app?
+I am preparing an "About" screen with revelant information about the app where I will mention all the translators.

 <!-- Some developers offer redeem codes to thank translators and/or to help them to translate strings that are specific to PRO features.
 Please explain how to request one -->
 ### Redeem code for translators (Yes/No):